AzureDoom/azuredoom-wiki/README.md

 ## Installation&#x20;

-To add to your workspace, please add the following to your `build.gralde` :
+To add to your workspace, please add the following to your `build.gradle` :

 <pre class="language-gradle"><code class="lang-gradle">repositories {
     // The Maven with the mods source